-To remove an active widget, you can either expand the widget and click the Delete link …
+To delete an active widget, either open up the widget and click the Delete link …

 Or just drag the widget out of the Active Widgets area and into the Inactive Widgets section …

-Repeat this process for all widgets you want removed from your sidebar navigation menu.
-You can always restore a widget by dragging it back into the active widgets area.
+Repeat this process for any widgets you want removed from your sidebar.
+You can always reactivate widgets by dragging them back into the active widgets area.

-Many widgets can be further customized.
-This can include things like making certain types of information hidden to your site visitors but visible to registered users, displaying additional forms, fields, or data, specifying dimensions of sidebar images, videos, etc.
+Most widgets can be further customized.
+This includes making certain types of information hidden to site visitors but visible to registered users, displaying additional forms, fields, or data, specifying sizes of sidebar images, videos, etc.

 Clicking on the little triangle in the corner of a widget toggles between expanding and collapsing the item and displays the widget’s settings …

-When the widget expands, you can change and save your settings, click Delete to delete the widget from the “Active Widgets” section, close the widget, or click on the triangle to collapse the widget settings …
+When the widget expands, you can change and save your settings, remove the widget from the “Active Widgets” section, close the widget, or click on the triangle to collapse the widget settings …

-Some widgets provide users with little to no configurable options, or they may only allow you to add something like an optional title …
+Some widgets offer little to no customizable options, or they may only allow you to add an optional title …

-(Some widgets provide users with little to no customizing options)
+(Some widgets provide users with little to no customizable options)

-Depending on which WordPress theme you are using, you’re also able to manage widgets without making actual changes to your site.
-This way, you can be sure that you like the customized edits before committing anything to your website.
+Depending upon which WP theme you use, you’re also able to manage widgets without making actual changes to your site.
+This way, you can be sure that you are happy with your customizations before making any permanent changes to your website or blog.

-The ability to manage widgets inside your own dashboard is a great feature of WordPress.
-You can work in preview mode inside the WordPress Theme Customizer screen (Appearance > Customize) and see how your widget content will appear prior to publishing it (and avoid making errors), or change widgets on the fly using the Widget editor screen.
+Widget management is a great feature of WordPress.
+You can work in preview mode inside the WordPress Theme Customizer screen (Appearance > Customize) and see how the widget content will appear prior to publishing changes (and avoid making errors), or manage your widgets on the fly using the Widget editor area.

-You can do plenty of modifications and adjustments to your widgets in preview mode (like adding, deleting and reorganizing your widgets), and this will all be done in real time.
-If you like what you’ve done, click the “Save and Publish” button and your changes will then be instantly applied and reflected to your site visitors.
+You can do a number of edits in preview mode (like inserting, deleting and moving widgets around), and see all changes in real time.
+If you like what you have done, click the “Save and Publish” button and the changes will instantly become visible on the blog’s frontend.

 (Widget management – work in preview mode)

-Since WordPress Themes can display elements differently on your site, we recommend that you install the theme first before configuring widgets.
+Since WordPress Themes can display elements differently on your site, we recommend installing your theme first before configuring widgets.

-Also, remember to use the Customizer feature to preview all changes.
-This saves you from having to keep two browsers open while you work through this tutorial.
+Also, remember to use the WordPress Customizer to preview all changes.
+This will save you from having to keep two browsers open while you work through this tutorial.

-Now that you know the basics of using widgets, it’s time to learn how to configure a number of commonly-used WordPress widgets.
+Now that you know the basics of using widgets, let’s configure various commonly-used WordPress sidebar widgets.

-This is the end of section 1 of this tutorial.
+This is the end of part one of this tutorial series.